The Great Silk Road Adventure: Xi'an to Istanbul

 Breakfast, Lunch, Dinner

-Day 24 Mary - Ashgabat
+Day 24 Mary - Ashgabat: The City of White Marble

-Day 24 Mary - Ashgabat
+Day 24 Mary - Ashgabat: The City of White Marble

-Today we’ll take a morning flight to Turkmenistan’s eclectic capital, Ashgabat.
+Today we’ll continue by road to Turkmenistan’s eclectic capital, Ashgabat.
 With its grand marble clad buildings stretching along wide boulevards and its many fountains, Ashgabat is a wonderfully bizarre city.
 The Turkmen capital began life as a frontier settlement along the Trans-Caspian railway.
 Following its destruction by an earthquake in 1948, the city has been completely rebuilt and became the country’s capital following its independence from the Soviet Union in 1991.
 An intriguing mix of architectural styles, the city owes much of its unique character to the influence of its late president Saparmurat Atayevich Niyazov, known as Turkmenbashy, who during his tenure implemented an increasingly bizarre set of policies that included approving a series of controversial building projects, renaming the months after members of his own family and even changing the word for bread to that of his mother!
 On the topic of food, lunch today will consist of a cookery demonstration in a local restaurant before taking a tour of the city to view some of the more fascinating reminders of the city’s rich and eclectic past - including the Arch of Neutrality.

 Divan Hotel or similar